SAP-archive/teched2020-DAT262/exercises/ex0/README.md

 - PRODUCT (`SNWD_PD`),
 - and TEXTS (`SNWD_TEXTS`).

-Here is how they relate to each other:<br>
+Here is how these tables relate to each other:<br>
 ![](images/epm-001a.JPG)

 ## Access to the exercise Data Intelligence environment